 Propel is a cloud based software built on Salesforce that combines Product Lifecycle Management (PLM), Product Information Management (PIM) and Quality Management Software (QMS) solutions in a single platform.
 It collaborates between engineers, marketing teams, sales channels, partners and customers to share all the information needed to deliver products from concept to customer.

-Looking at Propel customers by industry, we find that Information Technology and Services (14%), Manufacturing (7%) and Computer Software (7%) are the largest segments.
+Looking at Propel customers by industry, we find that Computer Software (24%), Information Technology and Services (9%), Medical Devices (9%) and Biotechnology (6%) are the largest segments.

 83% of Propel customers are in United States.

 Of all the customers that are using Propel, a majority (51%) are medium-sized, 18% are large ( >1000 employees) and 9 are small (<50 employees).